Here is our 6-step approach:

 |98||Company XYZ||www.xyz.com||John Smith||CEOfirstname.lastname@example.org|

-Also it can have any other additional column like person LinkedIn profile, or Company LinkedIn profile, or physical address, etc.
+Also it can have other additional columns such as personal LinkedIn profile, company LinkedIn profile or trading address etc.